odriverobotics/ODrive/docs/odrivetool.md

 * If the DFU script can't find the device, try forcing it into DFU mode.

   <details><summary markdown="span">How to force DFU mode (ODrive v3.5)</summary><div markdown="block">
   Flick the DIP switch that "DFU, RUN" to "DFU" and power cycle the board.
-After you're done, put the switch back into the "RUN" position and power cycle the board again.
+After you're done upgrading firmware, don't forget to put the switch back into the "RUN" position and power cycle the board again.
   </div></details>

   <details><summary markdown="span">How to force DFU mode (ODrive v3.1, v3.2)</summary><div markdown="block">